kensanata/just-halberds/Halberts.md

 | 5   | Distract |   Tactics |     Oratory |  Behavior |
 | 6   |     Pick |   Singing |     Trading |    Tinker |

-> Example: Alex chooses 1× thief, 3× murderer, and rolls 6 2 2 6, resulting in
+> Example: Alex chooses 1× Thief, 3× Murderer, and rolls 6 2 2 6, resulting in
 > Pick-1, Brewing-2, Tinker-1.
 And Running-1!

-**Stroke of Fate**: Roll 2d6 + number of previous careers ≤ skill or status (your choice) to avoid consequences.
+**Twist of Fate**: Roll 2d6 + number of previous careers ≤ Dexterity or Status (your choice) to avoid consequences.
 Otherwise, you determine the consequences with 1d6.

 1. Mortal Enemy: You have humiliated your rival.
 He or she will never